Ukraine Square, Oslo

-Ukraine Square (Ukrainas plass) is a square in Skarpsno, Frogner, Oslo.
+Ukraine Square (Ukrainas plass) is a square in Skarpsno, Frogner, Oslo, Norway.
 It is located at the intersection of Drammensveien and Leiv Eirikssons gate.
 The Russian Embassy is located next to Ukraine Square.
-The borough of Frogner renamed the square as Ukraine Square on 8 March 2022 in support of Ukraine's freedom, in response to the 2022 Russian invasion of Ukraine.
+The borough of Frogner renamed the square as Ukraine Square on 8 March 2022 in support of Ukraine's freedom, in response to the Russian invasion of Ukraine.
 The borough voted on 8 March 2022 to change the name of part of the road where the Russian embassy and other properties have its addresses; none of the addresses were changed, however the intersection closest to the Russian embassy got its name "Ukraine Square".